Skip to content

 • Incidents that have a direct or indirect negative impact on a company's financial situation.

-However, due to the sensitive nature of cybercrime remediation, organizations do not need to disclose specific information about their planned response to the incident, as doing so could provide a road map to threat actors for future attacks.
+However, due to the sensitive nature of cybercrime remediation, organizations do not need to disclose and safeguard sensitive information about their planned response to the incident, as doing so could provide a road map to cyber threat actors for future cyber attacks.

 The EU Cyber Resilience Act Cybersecurity Framework